 Standard contractual clauses

-If a company wishes to transfer personal data to a so-called third country outside the European Union or the European Economic Area, a data protection guarantee for the data transfer is required in addition to the legal basis for the data processing.
-In the absence of an adequacy decision by the EU Commission, the EU standard contractual clauses, also known as standard data protection clauses of the EU Commission ("SCC" for Standard Contractual Clauses), have therefore been used for years.
+If a company wants to personal data to a so-called third country outside the European Union or the European Economic Area, a data protection guarantee for the data transfer is required in addition to the legal basis for the data processing.
+If there is no Appropriateness decision The EU standard contractual clauses, also known as the EU Commission's standard data protection clauses ("SCC" for Standard Contractual Clauses), have therefore been used for years.
 These documents, which are now 25 years old, have now been updated.

 This article is intended to answer the questions that have arisen in this context and thus provide assistance in using the new clauses in compliance with data protection regulations.